Ex ‘Teen Mom’ Farrah Abraham’s Skintight Jumpsuit Post With Daughter Sophia Had Instagram Confused

 “You look amazing!” stated one fan, who added a fire emoji for effect.

 “You’re funny.
-Love your sassy personality,” commented another faithful follower.
+Love your sassy personality,” remarked another faithful follower.

 That being said, Farrah has become known for her Instagram antics, some of which don’t always make sense.
-The Inquisitr reported on one recent post that had followers seeming to be “scratching their metaphorical heads” when the Los Angeles-based personality stood in front of the Eiffel Tower while holding a bunch of Louis Vuitton shopping bags as her daughter wore a huge pair of work boots.
+The Inquisitr reported on one recent post that had followers seeming to be “scratching their metaphorical heads.”
+This post saw the Los Angeles-based personality standing in front of the Eiffel Tower while holding a bunch of Louis Vuitton shopping bags as her daughter wore a huge pair of work boots.

 The geotag for that upload seemed curious since it read “New York, New York” instead of Paris, France.
 Farrah then tried to explain the image, saying the shot came from a “dream photoshoot.”